ajo01/cloud-resume-challenge/README.md

 `terraform destroy` destroys all resources specified in Terraform's configuration files

+### Step 11 - Frontend CI/CD Workflow

+I setup a CI/CD workflow with Github Actions so upon every push on Git, the code will build and sync to the S3 bucket.

 ### Step 12 - Backend CI/CD Workflow

+I setup a CI/CD workflow with Github Actions so upon every approved merge request, Terraform will update remote resources.

+### Step 13 - Automated Testing

 To be continued...